beetcb/ghdl/README.md

 - See download with real-time progress bar.

 # Installation

+> If you're going to use `ghdl` as a go module, ignore the following installation progress.

 - Using Go tools:

     go will download the latest version of ghdl to $GOPATH/bin, please make sure $GOPATH is in the PATH: